lsaffel/oop/README.md

 OOP

 Class and object
-Assigns values to the object
+Assigns values to the properties of the object
 Then prints them